-Promote the significance of public gardens and natural areas to human health and education
+Promote the significance of gardens and natural areas to human health and education

 - Christopher Dunn, Director of Cornell Botanic Gardens, oversees Cornell’s 3500 acres of botanical gardens, arboretum, and network of natural preserves, and promotes a mission of conservation and community engagement.

 Promote and optimize the growth of plants in urban and other developed settings

 - Nina Bassuk improves the quality of urban life by enhancing the functions of plants within the urban ecosystem.
 Read more at Urban Horticulture Institute.

 - Neil Mattson directs the Controlled Environment Agriculture group, researching advances in lighting and greenhouse technologies that can reduce the carbon footprint of local greenhouse-grown produce (news)

 - Murray McBride investigates the presence and uptake of heavy metals in urban garden settings and former orchard sites

 Provide horticultural resources for growers and producers of turf and ornamentals

 - Mark Bridgen, Director of the Long Island Horticultural Research and Extension Center, focuses on new plant development, breeding, and propagation of herbaceous ornamentals and flowers

 - Bill Miller researches floricultural crop production and postharvest physiology, with a focus on growth control, ethylene effects on plants, carbohydrate metabolism in bulbous plants, and physiological disorders.